bryancole/raypier_optics/doc/source/general_optics.rst

 Shapes define the 2D outline of the optic in its local XY-plane (remember that every component has its own local coordinate system.
 The optic can have any position and orientation in the global frame of reference).

-There are two shape primitives, at the time of writing:
+There are four shape primitives, at the time of writing:

  * :py:class:`RectangleShape`

  * :py:class:`CircleShape`

+ * :py:class:`PolygonShape`

+ * :py:class:`HexagonShape`

-There are two more I have yet to implement, being PolygonShape and EllipseShape.
+There is one more I have yet to implement, being EllipseShape.

 Shapes support boolean operation so that they can be combined into more complex shapes.
 For example, to make a rectangular lens